Floyd Mayweather coming back for more than one fight

-The former pound for pound king recently announced he intends to rematch Manny Pacquiao three years on from the first meeting.
+The former pound for pound king recently announced that he intends to rematch Manny Pacquiao three years from the first meeting.
 Now, Floyd says he wants a tune-up beforehand.

-Mayweather and Pacquiao met up to talk a second fight when both in Japan, with the American plotting the staging of a ring return in Tokyo – before facing the ‘Pacman’ again.
+Mayweather and Pacquiao met up to talk the second fight in Japan, with the American plotting a ring return in Tokyo – before facing the ‘Pacman’ again.

 Yesterday, Pacquiao had announced his own plans but said Mayweather wasn’t his only option.